 These revenue cycle processes are especially important, as Black Book’s survey found that “69 percent of healthcare consumers cited business office and insurance processes as the most important moment when overall satisfaction of a hospital organization is concluded.”
 Furthermore, 80 percent of consumers were likely to blame the hospital and not the technology for a lack of patient record portability and access.

-Coming up with solutions that eliminate paper processes in a world where fax is still prevalent, automating manual tasks like watching for missing orders, moving things electronically from one system and into another, linking call recordings to a patient’s chart are just a few examples of how Trace is providing incredible value to our customers by connecting important information that would otherwise exist in disparate worlds.
+Coming up with solutions that eliminate paper processes in a world where fax is still prevalent, automating manual tasks like watching for missing orders, moving things electronically from one system and into another, linking call recordings to a patient’s chart are just a few examples of how the Trace platform is providing incredible value to our customers by connecting important information that would otherwise exist in disparate worlds.
 Getting the right information to the right people at the right time helps facilitate faster response times, smoother transitions and better outcomes and experiences for patients.

 Knowing we’ve only scratched the surface, we are constantly talking about the next steps we can take to better connect the data that our customers need in order to drive patient satisfaction, financial performance, and quality assurance.
 Utilizing data captured with AI to help prevent denials, enhanced dashboards and analytics to give managers better business intelligence, and comprehensive toolsets to measure quality across all processes are examples of some of the challenges we are tackling.